 SuperMemo for Palm Pilot has been updated to ver 2.0, but it has fewer features than its cousin SuperMemo for Pocket PC, which has supported sounds (wav & mp3) and animations (wmv) in HTML since ver 3.6 in 2006.
 You can try the free version of SuperMemo 98 (for Windows 95, 98, NT 4.0).
 The latest version SuperMemo 2006 ($45) has better UI, more functions and statistics analysis.

-But SuperMemo is not the software I’d like to introduce here (I’m sorry that I didn’t get to the point earlier; it’s just my way of thinking, jumping between the topics ).
+But SuperMemo is not the software I’d like to introduce here (I’m sorry that I didn’t get to the point earlier; it’s just my way of thinking, jumping between the topics :P ).
 There are two excellent free, open-source softwares, which are capable to display some basis statistical info on your learning process and to keep some record of your learning process for analysis: Mnemosyne Project and Anki.

 The main features in Mnemosyne Project are